If you buy through external links, we may earn a small affiliate commission. Learn more.

 8. What’s your budget?

 A moisturizer is an essential step in any skincare routine.
 You will use it at least twice a day.
 Keep in mind that your moisturizer goes on your face and neck.

 How much are you willing to spend on a product that you will need all season long?
 Your budget will affect your choice as there are luxury, premium vegan moisturizers on our list, and affordable choices as well.

 Vegan moisturizers tend to be slightly pricy as they source, natural ingredients.
 Moisturizers with synthetic chemicals are comparatively cheaper as they are filled with additives and artificial ingredients.

 Using a vegan moisturizer means your infusing hydration with products from the earth rather than from animals.
 It is a small price to pay, but if it makes life for the animals easier, then why not.

-Here’s our list of the 5 best vegan moisturizers for 2020.
+Here’s our list of the 5 best vegan moisturizers.
 These have been handpicked based on our research for you.